UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 This saves the subsetted data to a new file.

-However, if we look at this file, it contains every instance of the string 'spatial' including as a single word and as part of other words such as 'spatially'.
+However, if we look at this file, it contains every instance of the string 'refer' including as a single word and as part of other words such as 'reference'.
 This perhaps isn't as useful as we thought...
 Thankfully, the `-w` flag instructs `grep` to look for whole words only, giving us greater precision in our search.